JaimeRZP/CMBLensing_MicroCanonicalHMC.jl/README.md

 samples_hmc = sample(funnel_model, spl, 50_000; progress=true, save_state=true)
 ```

-Note that we are passing the `Turing` model directly instead of the `Target` object
+Note that we are passing the `Turing` model directly instead of the `Target` object.